MiddelkoopT/RC-2019-Spring/rc-2019-spring-00-Introduction.md

 ### Discussion
  * What is Information Technology?
  * What does High Performance Computing mean to you?
- * What about computational and data research you like to learn?
+ * What about computational and data research would you like to learn?

 Information Technology (IT), and by extension research computing systems is the **physical**, **computational**, and **software**,